Navezjt/Fooocus/readme.md

 Please open an issue if you use similar devices but still cannot achieve acceptable performances.

+Note that the [minimal requirement](#minimal-requirement) for different platforms is different.

 See also the common problems and troubleshoots [here](troubleshoot.md).

 ### Colab